nale6/Deployed-ChatBot/README.md

 Made by Alejandro Cazorla

-TODO: Responsive design, image implementation
+TODO: Responsive design, image implementation, update todo to make it pretty and profile